GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - **--FORMAT_CLOCK_MAP=-**: This works to NOT include the hours in the date.

+.. admonition:: Technical Information

+  - I use ``-T2018-01-01T/2018-12-31T/1d``to create a one-column data set with all the day in 2018.
+  - I used the variable parameter MOVIE_COL0 in ``events -T``.
+In this ways the symbols plotted will be changed as frames progresses.

 3.2.3.
 Make full animation without enhancement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now, I will make the final animation.
 In this example, the command executed in the main script is simple so you can avoid making a draft animation.

     .. code-block:: bash